 - For the "sceptics" it is a matter of their materialist faith that "Nothing paranormal can exist", therefore any evidence collected "must be fraudulent" and any personal experiences "must be either imagination or a sign of mental illness".
 They do not investigate but simply deny the very existence of evidence for the paranormal - because "what must not be, cannot be!".
 This is not science nor scepticism but materialist fundamentalism in its most asinine form.

 For fundamentalist clerics it is a matter of faith that their particular form of religion is THE true one.
 They accept their largely fictional "Holy Books" as THE TRUTH.
 Since the scientific evidence about the paranormal in general and the afterlife in particular does not match their doctrines, they argue that the paranormal is driven by "dark forces out to deceive humanity".
 Even more moderate clerics side more often than not with this statement.

-- Governments with dark secrets do not want them to be exposed by an army of Remote Viewers, thus they take sides with the "sceptics" and ridicule everything paranormal as "Hocus-pocus", never mind that their "Deep Black" projects successfully employed gifted psychics, see the CIA's "Project Stargate"
+- Governments do not want their dark secrets to be exposed by an army of Remote Viewers, thus they take sides with the "sceptics" and ridicule everything paranormal as "Hocus-pocus", never mind that their "Deep Black" projects successfully employed gifted psychics, see the CIA's "Project Stargate"

 Nevertheless the Remote Viewers are already at it, see: http://www.farsight.org/

 We are supposed to live in the AGE OF REASON.
 Polls show that 71% of the population have had at least one paranormal experience.
 NDEs show that human consciousness is not dependent on a functioning brain.
 Remote Viewing shows that human consciousness can travel long distances away from the body.
 ITC, EVP and materialisation mediumship show that human consciousness survives death.